 What are Government Bonds?

 Government bonds are highly secure investment products, where you lend money to the government (fixed face value) at a fixed interest rate (same annual rate of interest over the life of the security) and fixed term.
-The Government pays interest and returns your principal at maturity (end of term).
+The Government pays coupons (interest payments) at fixed intervals (e.g. quarterly, semi-annually) and returns your principal at maturity (end of term).

 - Regular income – You’ll get quarterly or half-yearly interest payments